Rangarig/MK312WIFI/README.md

 To put the ESP into programming mode, keep IO0/PRG connected to ground.
 You can make RST touch GND briefly to force a reset (it is possible to use the RTS output of the USB serial adapter to do this automatically, but most of the time, this is not needed).

-Webserver feature need data to be uploaded on the ESP module.
-You can add [this tool](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/releases) in the Arduino interface.

 Once the ESP is programmed and attached to the board you can put it into the MK312 bluetooth slot, please make sure its facing the right way.

 Once the ESP Powers up, it will immediately try to negotiate with the MK312.
 If that fails, it will show an error message on the message LED: